andrewacashner/hearingfaithms/chapters/chapter-3.md

 ^[**XXX**  Puebla cathedral book or image in this book ]

 `(insert float 'figure 'Zurbaran-Jerez-Adoracion)`

+The phrase *grave, suave y sonoro* seems to have been a stock description of sacred music appropriate for liturgical worship.
+The same words are used to describe the music of Christ as a musician (in fact, as a musical instrument) in José de Cáseda's *Qué música divina* from a half-century later, as discussed in a later chapter.
+A bequest to Mexico City Cathedral in **XXX** used nearly identical terms to describe the Latin Responsories that should be sung.
+Interestingly, in that case the term was used to specify Latin-texted music *as opposed to* villancicos.
+^[**XXX**  cite Goldman, check detail ]
+Here, within a villancico, the term is used to refer to a higher form of music-making, within the Neoplatonic tradition of using that which is lowly to point toward higher truths.
+Thus Padilla uses stylistic topics to match the reference to different types of music within the same piece.

 At the phrase *y aguardan tiempo oportuno* ("and they await the opportune time,"
 m.
 60), Padilla shifts meter signatures again, returning to ternary meter (CZ)